sesiii/Networks_Lab/Assignment_5/task-queue-system/README.md

 ## Files

 - `server.c`: Implements the Task Queue Server.
-- `client.c`: Implements the Worker Client.
+- `client1.c`: Implements the Worker Client thats runs normally, requests tasks,and responds back.
+- `client2.c`: program to demonstrate a client that requests a task but does not respond back
+- `client3.c`: program to simulate a client that requests a task repeatedly but does not complete it
+- `client4.c`: program to demonstrate the client that connects to the server and does nothing
-- `Makefile`: Contains build instructions for compiling the server and client.
+- `Makefile`: Contains build instructions for compiling the server and clients.

 ## Compilation